Duke of Braganza: Dukes in the post-monarchy era

 After the foundation of the Portuguese Republic in 1910, the tradition of the heir to the throne being titled Duke of Braganza was revived by various pretenders to signify their claims to the throne.

-In the last years of the deposed king Manuel II of Portugal, the dukedom of Bragança was claimed by Miguel, Duke of Braganza, son of the exiled king Miguel I of Portugal, who was living in the Austrian Empire.
+In the last years of the deposed king Manuel II of Portugal, the dukedom of Bragança was claimed by Miguel Januário of Braganza, son of the exiled king Miguel I of Portugal, who was living in the Austrian Empire.
 His branch of the Braganza family allegedly became heirs to the crown in 1932, when Manuel II died without children.
 These Braganzas were officially allowed to return to the country in 1950 and have lived there ever since.

-Presently, the commonly acknowledged duke of Braganza and Portuguese heir is Duarte Pio de Bragança (born 1945).
+Presently, the commonly acknowledged duke of Braganza and Portuguese heir is Duarte Pio of Braganza (born 1945).
 Unlike other European republics (such as Greece) which attempt to prevent the presence of former royal houses in their lands, republican Portugal and its claimants to the throne have long been reconciled, a fact shown when among the guests at the wedding of Duarte Pio was the President of the Portuguese Republic and the country's prime minister.

-In contrast to Duarte Pio and his family's claim, Maria Pia de Saxe-Coburgo e Bragança has made claim to the title of Duchess of Braganza and Queen of Portugal, since 1932.
+In contrast to Duarte Pio and his family's claim, Maria Pia of Saxe-Coburg and Gotha Braganza has made claim to the title of Duchess of Braganza and Queen of Portugal, since 1932.